“At the birth of the planet, the most beautiful encounter between land and sea must have been on the Montenegrin coast.”lord byron

 - Dominant industries: metal processing, textiles, engineering, tourism, chemicals, passenger and cargo ships, and wine.

 - Montenegro declared its independence from Serbia on June 3, 2006, making it one of the world’s newest countries.
-Other than Serbia, only Kosovo (2008) and South Sudan (2011) are newer.
+Besides Serbia, only Kosovo (2008) and South Sudan (2011) are newer.

 - Life Expectancy is 78 years old.